provenancetech/pti-docs/guide/readme/master/Webhooks/receiving-webhooks.md

 ## Verify Fiant signature in the messages

 This step is optional but highly recommended, that enables you to ensure that the message really originates from Fiant.
-You can find the sandbox public key [here](sandbox.pub) and the production one [here](prod.pub)

 ### Raw code example